ARE YOU HAVING FOUNDATION PROBLEMS?

 Binding or inoperable doors and windows, distorted glass panes and wedge-shaped gaps at the top and bottom of doors and windows is a common complaint of homeowners, especially settling homes.
 Sticking doors and windows are symptoms of foundation problems.
 As the structure settles differentially, sticking doors and windows become a nuisance.

 Most drywall cracks appear in the corner of doorframes or windows and result from differential movement between framing and the drywall.
 Some wood frame movement can be caused by normal processes such as shrinkage or temperature expansion.

 Damage to exterior flatwork is also a common sign of foundation problems.
-Cracking of concrete can have a variety of causes including swelling soils, grade, concrete shrinkage, settling, frost heave, tree roots and poor quality of concrete or installation.
-Concrete that slopes toward the foundation and cracks channel water against foundation walls and footings causing cracks.
+Cracking of concrete can have a variety of causes including swelling soils, grade, concrete shrinkage, settling, frost heave, tree roots, and poor quality of concrete or installation.
+Concrete with cracks or that slope toward the home channel water against foundation walls and footings causing cracks.

 Potential cures can be steel resistance piers, helical anchors, tie-backs, plate anchors or waterproofing.
-Along with proper drainage, when these underpinning products are installed, per manufacturer’s specifications and under the guidance of the foundation engineer you can be assured that your problem will be solved.
+Along with proper drainage, when these underpinning products are installed, per the manufacturer’s specifications and under the guidance of the foundation engineer, you can be assured that your problem will be solved.